bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

-# Reflag Browser OpenFlag Provider
+# Reflag Browser OpenFeature Provider

-The official OpenFeature Browser provider for [Reflag](https://reflag.com) feature management service.
+The official OpenFeature Browser provider for [Reflag](https://reflag.com) flag management service.

-It uses the Reflag Browser SDK internally and thus allow you to collect [automated feedback surveys](https://github.com/reflagcom/javascript/tree/main/packages/browser-sdk#qualitative-feedback) when people use your features as well as tracking which customers use which features.
+It uses the Reflag Browser SDK internally and thus allow you to collect [automated feedback surveys](https://github.com/reflagcom/javascript/tree/main/packages/browser-sdk#qualitative-feedback) when people use your flag as well as tracking which customers use which features.

 If you're using React, you'll be better off with the [Reflag React SDK](https://github.com/reflagcom/javascript/blob/main/packages/react-sdk/README.md) or the [OpenFeature React SDK](https://openfeature.dev/docs/reference/technologies/client/web/react/).